Music of the Metal Gear series: Metal Gear Solid 3: Snake Eater – The First Bite

 Metal Gear Solid 3: Snake Eater – The First Bite is a CD that was only released in Japan in November 2004.
 The CD includes promotional materials, such as songs, screensaver and a Snake Eater music video.
 Music is composed by Norihiko Hibino.

-Metal Gear Acid 1 & 2 Original Soundtrack
+Metal Gear Acid 1 and 2 Original Soundtrack

 Metal Gear Acid 1 & 2 Original Soundtrack is a double CD album released on December 21, 2005.
 The first disc includes music from Metal Gear Acid, composed by Akihiro Honda, Nobuko Toda and Shuichi Kobori.
 The second disc contains music from Metal Gear Acid 2, and is composed by Akihiro Honda, Hiroshi Tanabe, Nobuko Toda and Shuichi Kobori.
 The album comes with an 18-page booklet featuring track listings and artwork by Hiroshi Banno and Junko Kolke.